All Episodes

 The Republicans as obstacles to welfare checks going on.

-Remember, social security checks.
+Remember, Social Security checks.

 Remember all that?

-Obama, all the government was shut down.
+Obama, the government would shut down the Republicans.

 They gave him everything he wanted.